 Similarly, Mistletoe lowers cortisol, a stress hormone, and has relaxing and coping effects.

 Besides, Mistletoe also helps in alleviating snoring problems and sleep apnea syndrome.

 The active ingredients of Mistletoe, like retin, polysaccharide polysaccharides, and flavonoids, soothes respiratory problems.

 So, a cup of Mistletoe might help you resolve your snoring problem by calming nerves and inducing sound sleep.

 3. Treating Diabetes

-Traditionally, people used Mistletoe tea to treat diabetes.
+Traditionally, people used Mistletoe tea to treat Diabetes.

-In fact, Mistletoe extract helps balance blood sugar levels by promoting insulin production from the pancreas.
+Mistletoe extract helps balance blood sugar levels by promoting insulin production from the pancreas.

 4. Cardiovascular Problems